 4. They are in some beautiful locations

 Whether they are across glorious green fields, pristine lakes or winding rivers, bungee jumps in the UK tend to be in pretty beautiful locations.
-Whilst we didn’t get the luckiest with the weather, I am sure Wyboston Lakes is nothing short of beautiful in the summer.
+While we didn’t get the luckiest with the weather, I am sure Wyboston Lakes is nothing short of beautiful in the summer.
 You could even make a trip out of it by staying at the Wyboston Lakes Resort Waterfront Hotel!

 We originally had the bungee booked in for September, but it was cancelled due to high winds and rain.
 Luckily, the team at UK Bungee Club are ever-so-accommodating so it’s really easy to reorganise your bungee jump for free if the weather plays up.